IMMIGRATION AND RESIDENCY IN LITHUANIA

 Requirements for accommodation

-According to the wording of the Art.
-26 of the Legal Status of Aliens, a temporary residence permit will only be issued in case when an alien has an accommodation where he (she) intends to declare his (hers) place of residence and when the accommodation meets hygiene requirements, construction and fire safety regulations.
+According to the wording of Art.
+26 of the Legal Status of Aliens, a temporary residence permit will only be issued in cases where an alien has accommodation where he/she intends to declare his/hers place of residence and when the accommodation meets hygiene requirements, and construction and fire safety regulations.
 The living space in such accommodation shall be not less than 7 square meters per person.
 It shall be noted that the living space will be calculated by dividing the total area from the number of adult inhabitants which have declared their place of residence under that address.
 If a temporary residence permit is issued to an alien who is going to study, minimum living space requirement per person shall be at least 4 square meters.
-Minimum living space requirement will not be applicable to a foreigner if his (hers) job involves constant commuting on international routes or if the employer will send the foreigner to work under a service contract to another EU or European Free Trade Association member state.
+Minimum living space requirement will not be applicable to a foreigner if his/her job involves continual commuting on international routes or if the employer will send the foreigner to work under a service contract to another EU or European Free Trade Association member state.

 Documents shall be submitted personally to the Lithuanian Embassy in alien’s home country or to the Lithuanian Migration Office directly if alien is legally in the Republic of Lithuania.
-After residence permit is issued an alien must stay in Lithuania at least 6 months per year, otherwise residence permit may be cancelled or refused to prolong.
-Residence permit is valid for 1 year and it can be prolonged afterwards.
-Documents for residence permit prolongation shall be submitted to the Lithuanian Migration Office or its local subdivision according to alien’s declared place of residence in Lithuania.
+After a residence permit is issued an alien must stay in Lithuania at least 6 months per year, otherwise the residence permit may be cancelled or it may not be permitted for it to be prolonged.
+A residence permit is valid for 1 year and it can be prolonged afterwards.
+Documents for residence permit prolongation shall be submitted to the Lithuanian Migration Office or its local subdivision according to the alien’s declared place of residence in Lithuania.

-Family members entering into Lithuania to join the alien who has been issued a temporary residence permit on the particular grounds may be issued a temporary residence permit for the same period as the alien.
-However, current Lithuanian legislation sets the further requirements for the alien whose family members wish to reside in Lithuania on the grounds of family reunion.
-The requirements are the following: the alien should have lived in Lithuania for not less than 2 years, shall have a valid permit to live in Lithuania for one more year and have grounds for acquiring permanent residence permit.
-The aforesaid requirements are not applicable for family members of the alien coming to work high professional qualification job or coming to perform scientific research and (or) experimental development works as a researcher according to an employment agreement concluded with a scientific research company registered in Lithuania.
-If these requirements are met, family members have to present same documents as the alien and additionally submit documents proving their relationship status with an alien (marriage, partnership agreement) or that they are alien's children under 18 years old.
+Family members entering into Lithuania to join the alien who has been issued a temporary residence permit may be issued a temporary residence permit for the same period as the alien.
+However, current Lithuanian legislation sets further requirements for the alien whose family members wish to reside in Lithuania on the grounds of family reunion.
+The requirements are the following: the alien should have lived in Lithuania for no less than 2 years, shall have a valid permit to live in Lithuania for one more year and have grounds for acquiring a permanent residence permit.
+The aforesaid requirements are not applicable for family members of an alien who has a job which requires them to be a highly qualified professional, or coming to perform scientific research and (or) experimental development works as a researcher according to an employment agreement concluded with a scientific research company registered in Lithuania.
+If these requirements are met, family members have to present same documents as the alien and additionally submit documents proving their relationship status with the alien (marriage, partnership agreement) or that they are the alien's children and are under 18 years of age.

-Pursuant to official data in 2011 70% of all residence applications were satisfied and 80% of applications from Asia countries were satisfied.
+According to official data in 2011, 70% of all residence applications were accepted and 80% of applications from Asian countries were accepted.